-In my organizing business, I have recently noticed a lack of motivation to put things away, even after everything is organized and put away correctly.
-I believe that it is one thing to get uber-organized and another to keep it up.
-The best of systems will not last unless clutter remedy strategies are in place and utilized.
+In my #organizingbusinessinorangecounty, I recently noticed a lack of motivation to put things away, even after everything is categorized, fine-tuned, and contained.
+I believe it is one thing to get uber-organized and another to keep it up.
+The best of systems will not last unless #clutterremedy strategies are in place and utilized.

 Daily, weekly, monthly, and yearly manual labor is always involved in maintaining a well-organized and clutter-free space.
 We all make daily messes, yet putting things back where they belong regularly consists of willing yourself to pick up and put away things that have been scattered about.
 There is no mystery why beautiful, valuable shoes, clothes, toys, papers, receipts, and stuff pile up and turn into a cluttered mess.
 You're not keeping up with the putting away part.

-Here are 8 simple tips to remain perpetually organized:
+Here are 8 simple #organizingtips to remain #perpetuallyorganized:

 1. Categorize every single thing you own into broad categories.